zy55769068/mcp-router/README.md

 - ✅ **Complete control** - You have full control over your MCP server connections and data

 ### Transparency
-- 🔍 **Auditable application** - The desktop application source code is publicly available on GitHub
+- 🔍 **Auditable** - The desktop application source code is publicly available on GitHub
 - 🛡️ **Verifiable privacy** - You can verify that your data stays local by examining the application code
 - 🤝 **Community-driven** - Security improvements and audits are welcomed from the [community](https://discord.com/invite/dwG9jPrhxB)